Teenagers come from all over the world come to learn the ancient art of stonemasonry on the tiny Croatian island of Brać.

 One of the things I love most about travel are the unexpected treasures you stumble upon.

-Like this incredible stonemason school on Brač, a tiny Adriatic island near Split in Croatia.
+Like the incredible Klesarska stonemason school on Brač, a tiny Adriatic island near Split in Croatia.

 Brač is famous for its pure white limestone.
 It has been quarried on the island since Roman times and has been used to build grand buildings up and down this part of Croatia’s Adriatic coast.